itech001/linux6/README.md

 1. build by: mkdocs build
 1. preview by: mkdocs serve, and open localhost:8000 in browser
 1. commit by: git push
-1. will be deployed by travis CI automatically
+1. your changes will be deployed by travis CI automatically

 ###contribution
-1. file issues.
-1. pull requests.
+1. file issues; 2. pull requests.

-###License
-1. MIT License for this source code
-1. [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/) for the content of www.linux6.com which includes all blogs, pages and articles

 ###Author
 itech001@126.com